Chipsee/Documentation/docs/source/PCs/ARM/iMX6Q/Manuals/Software/Android_43.rst

 Also, you can use the ADB tool in the tools directory to test the ADB.

-* Unzip it to the root directory of your Windows PC (Drive C), as shown in the figure below.
+* Unzip it to the root directory of your Windows PC (Drive C), as shown on the figure below.
     .. figure:: /Media/ARM/A9/Software/Android_43/adb_test_5.png
        :align: center
        :figclass: align-center